 Town centres are important from both an economic and civic pride perspective.
 The number of vacant town centre retail units is a measure of a town centre's health and how the Council is meeting its objective of helping town centres to recover from the Covid-19 pandemic.
-A survey undertaken in August 2021 showed
+A survey undertaken in August 2021 showed Cirencester had a town centre vacancy rate of 11%, three percentage points below the national average.
+The vacancy rate improved further in April

-Cirencester had a town centre vacancy rate of 11%, three percentage points below the national average.
-The vacancy rate improved further in April 2022 to just under 6% and in October 2022 to just under 5%.
-The latest count at the end of March 2023 showed the vacancy rate edging up to just above 5%, with a number of the remaining units either under offer or undergoing refurbishment.
-Another count is due in October 2023, although it is encouraging that the longest-standing vacant building, the former House of Fraser on the Market Place, has now been let to the Grace Network.
-The smaller towns within the District generally have lower vacancy rates and none of these are of concern at this time, although we need to be mindful of the pace of change on the high street and the potential impact of the cost of living crisis.
+2022 to just under 6% and in October 2022 to just under 5%.
+The latest count at the end of September 2023 showed the vacancy rate at 5.7%, with a number of the remaining units either under offer or undergoing refurbishment.
+The longest-standing vacant building, the former House of Fraser on the Market Place, has now been let to the Grace Network although is not yet occupied.
+The smaller towns within the District generally have lower vacancy rates, although the vacancies in Tetbury and Moreton-in-Marsh have increased slightly.
+Neither of these are of concern at this time, although we need to be mindful of the pace of change on the high street and the potential impact of the cost of living crisis and we will continue to monitor closely.
 In some of the smaller towns, a loss of retail space to residential is of more concern as it can affect the town's 'critical mass' and therefore its ability to attract visitors.